madeleineostoja/poststylus/README.md

 # PostStylus
 [![NPM version][npm-image]][npm-url] [![Build Status][travis-image]][travis-url] [![Dependency Status][daviddm-image]][daviddm-url]

-PostStylus is a [PostCSS][postcss-link] adapter for Stylus.
-With it you can use any PostCSS plugin as a transparent Stylus plugin, and do custom post-processing of Stylus output.
-Neato!
+PostStylus is a [PostCSS][postcss] adapter for Stylus.
+It allows you to use any PostCSS plugin as a transparent Stylus plugin, and do custom post-processing of Stylus output.

 It loads PostCSS processors into Stylus just before the output CSS is compiled to file.
 If you use sourcemaps, they are preserved and extended by PostCSS processing.

 Inspired by [autoprefixer-stylus][autoprefixer-stylus]

---

 ### Install

 ```sh
 $ npm install --save-dev poststylus
 ```